 Read more: New Year’s Eve in Munich

-This New Years’s Eve was super low-key, we just went to a friend’s house for dinner, chit chatting, and watching fireworks.
+This past New Year’s Eve was super low-key, we just went to one of Aba’s friend’s house for dinner, chit chatting, and watching fireworks.
 But my dad found a New Year’s piñata in a shop that I thought was super cute. 🙂 The next day we stayed at the beach house chilling because the weather was crappy and cold, not the best omen for the year but it was family centered and peaceful.

 Read more: Our Yucatan Itinerary